google/zetasql/docs/protocol_buffer_functions.md

 Modification behavior:

-+ If the key is not already in the map field, adds the key and its value to the map field.
++ If the key isn't already in the map field, adds the key and its value to the map field.
 + If the key is already in the map field, replaces its value.
 + If the key is in the map field and the value is `NULL`, removes the key and